Jeshii/DeathMarch/bylaws.md

 If the March is not held by the Autumnal Equinox, the line of succession is broken and these bylaws will cease to be in force.
 A new charter must be drawn after that.

+Once the date of the Death March has been determined, the current winning team must choose a theme within one month.
+Failure to do so will result in the privilege of choosing the theme passing to the team of the Premiere.
+The Premiere’s team then has one month to pick a theme.
+Failure to do so will result in the privilege passing to the Grand Marshal.
+If the Death March occurs before any of these deadlines, the day before the Death March shall become the deadline.

+The First to the Sea Challenge only begins once the Grand Marshal announces it at Eagle Rock.

 Rank
 ====

 Rank is determined by number of rank points a person holds.
+Points are calculated at the Banquet.

 Completed Official Marches
 --------------------------